vbarboza/idw/README.md

 activate pycv
 ```

-Then, Numpy, matplotlib and Jupyter notebook packages were installed as follow:
+Then, Numpy, Matplotlib and Jupyter packages were installed as follow:

 ```
 conda install numpy matplotlib jupyter